UA-ResearchComputing-HPC/ua-researchcomputing-hpc.github.io/Python-Examples/Anaconda-In-Batch/README.md

 ## Creating your environment and installing packages
-In this example, we'll install some map-making software called eomaps into a conda environment and will generate some fun maps in a batch job.
+In this example, we'll install some map-making software called eomaps into a conda environment.
+Once the software is installed, we'll generate some fun maps in a batch job.

 ### Start an interactive session
 To get access to system software, you'll need to be on a compute node.
 These can be accessed by requesting [an interactive session](https://public.confluence.arizona.edu/display/UAHPC/Running+Jobs+with+SLURM#RunningJobswithSLURM-interactive-jobsInteractiveJobs) using the command ```interactive``` from a login node: